PaulskPt/M5Stack_Cardputer_NTP_syncd_clock/README.md

 It has the ability to show am and pm, as well as do military time or non military time.

+This sketch reads WiFi credentials, several flags and settings from the file secrets.h.
+The flag ```vars_fm_sd``` (sketch line 119) controls to read variables from file secret.h on SD-card.
+This flag defaults to false.

-NTP library in this folder: https://github.com/taranais/NTPClient.
-This library has some modifications by me.
+Source of the NTP library in this folder: https://github.com/taranais/NTPClient.

-@PaulskPt, Github.
+I made some changes to this library